Resparing/vkdt/DOCUMENTATION/GPU.md

 ~GPU();
 ```

-Note that this function does not do anything at all, but is required to de-allocate the pointer created with the `new` keyword or `malloc()` function
+Note that this function does not do anything at all, but is required to destroy the pointer created with the `new` keyword or `malloc()` function

 <br>